-SW6 - When switched 'on' (to the 'up' position), this switch reduces the integrator speed.
+SW6 - When switched 'ON', this switch reduces the integrator speed.
 This facility is used where belt speeds are slow, such as in the Wood Industry and/or where noise levels are high.

-VR-1 - This control adjusts the frequency of the system and is pre-set by the factory.
-A slight adjustment of this control can help reduce electrical interference.
-Counter-clockwise REDUCES the overall frequency of the system.
-If the control is turned counter-clockwise enough it will also REDUCE the overall system sensitivity.
+VR1 - This control adjusts the frequency of the Metalarm and is pre-set by the factory.
+Where there is electrical interference slight adjustment of this control can reduce it.

+VR2 - Coarse gain control.
+Clockwise REDUCES the overall gain of Channel 1; Normal channel.
 This control turns 270 degrees.